-Great Educator: William Edward Burghardt Du Bois 1868 to 1963
+Great Educator: Dr William Edward Burghardt Du Bois 1868 to 1963

 William Du Bois, or ‘Doctor Du Bois’ as he insisted on being addressed, was a great scholar, historian, Pan-Africanist, sociologist, and pacifist.
 He was a picture of the modern intellectual and scholar engaging eclectically in philosophies ranging from Calvinism to Socialism.
 His thought was to shape the world after it emerged in America against the backdrop of considerable racial barriers.